How to become an epidemiologist

 - mathematics

-To become an epidemiologist, it is mandatory to earn a master’s degree.
-Most students choose to study a master’s in public health, with a concentration in epidemiology.
+To become an epidemiologist, you’ll need to earn a master’s degree.
+Most students choose a master’s in public health (MPH) with a concentration in epidemiology.
 Others choose a closely related field.
-These 2-year programs usually include research techniques, biostatistics, social and behavioral sciences, environment health, and generic health policies.
+These 2-year programs usually include research techniques, biostatistics, social and behavioral sciences, environment health, and health policy.

-Courses in a master’s of public health curriculum that can be useful for an aspiring epidemiologist include:
+Courses in an MPH curriculum that can be useful for an aspiring epidemiologist include:

 - health sciences